June 1994, Page 68

 "We in the West and in the Middle East have to develop a new methodology of fellowship, partnership and collaboration," he concluded.
 "Human life and destiny are at stake.
 The only way to overcome the dilemma and the trap of confrontation is real dialogue by sharing in one another's experiences and ways of life "

-When the Washington Report asked is opinion of the Vatican's decision to establish full diplomatic relations with Israel, he replied:
+When the Washington Report on Middle East Affairs, asked is opinion of the Vatican's decision to establish full diplomatic relations with Israel, he replied: